cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ___

-### Week 9: *OMG!
+### Week 8: Chapter 9 - *OMG!
 I found a new hiding method.
 How do I become famous?!1!* a.k.a.
 How to describe a new hiding method in a paper?

 - **Video:** t.b.d.